Will Sarah Palin survive her book?

 Newt Gingrich drolls on (1998)

 Review Highlight: It "follows the familiar formula of politicians trying to refashion themselves: Offer a sanitized version of events.
 Admit some mistakes.
 Find a compliment or two for your rivals.
 Sound candid without actually being too candid.
 And, by all means, do not create new enemies," says Richard L. Berke in the New York Times.
-"The book would have been more enlightening had Gingrich displayed more candor rather than merely the impression of candor."
+"The book would have been more enlightening had Gingrich displayed more candor rather than merely the impression of candor.""Preaching to the converted"

 Result: Shortly after the 1998 election, Gingrich resigned from his seat as Speaker of the House.
 He remains a political analyst and speaker.